MichaelPineapple/SpigotPlugins/README.md

 # SpigotPlugins
 A collection of plugins for the Spigot Minecraft server.
-(Minecraft Version 1.14.4)

 Find the latest plugin builds here: https://wizlontime.com/mclhosting/page.php